truenas/documentation/content/References/IPv6.md

 ## What Are the Downsides of IPv6?
 IPv6 is not widely used, but ISPs worldwide are increasing their adoption of this protocol over IPv4 because it offers a significantly larger address space to support the ever growing Internet and the various devices connecting to networks through the Internet of things (IoT) and other emerging technologies.

-Existing IPv4 network infrastructure components might not be IPv6-compatable.
+Existing IPv4 network infrastructure components might not be IPv6-compatible.
 This can result in costly changes to upgrade components or replace all or some of enterprise hardware.
 It takes time and effort to train IT professionals on how to implement and manage IPv6 networks.

 An IPv6 website or network cannot be seen by or communicated with by an IPv4 network without a gateway.
-IPv4 and IPv6 do not directly communicate with each other without the aid of either a gateway or other network configuration changes like dual-stacking the two protocols within the same network or deploying IPv6 tunnelling to route traffic.
+IPv4 and IPv6 do not directly communicate with each other without the aid of either a gateway or other network configuration changes like dual-stacking the two protocols within the same network or deploying IPv6 tunneling to route traffic.

 IPv6 requires IP security where IPv4 security is optional.
 IPv6 uses an IPSec protocol to provide the required IP security.
 For more information, see [IPsec (Internet Protocol Security)](https://www.techtarget.com/searchsecurity/definition/IPsec-Internet-Protocol-Security).